leo-chartier/moonshot/project_report.md

     - The block is a list of nodes from the statements to be run.
     - The condition defines whether this block should be run or not.

-Some others are specific to the Renpy scripting language:
+Some others are specific to the Ren'Py scripting language:
 - `Menu`: Gives the player a choice to make and diverts the execution of the script accordingly.
 - `Python`: Executes some arbitrary code in the Python language.
   - `code`: The code to be executed.